 What is the purpose of an operating agreement?

-Startup operating agreements are meant to protect the people creating the business.
-That could be just you or a group of people entering into a partnership.
-If done correctly, an operating agreement decreases participants’ personal liability and in many circumstances can mitigate a lot of legal red tape.
+Startup operating agreements are meant to protect the parties creating a business.
+If done correctly, they decrease participants’ personal liability and in many circumstances can mitigate a lot of legal red tape.

 Also, technically speaking, if you don’t have an operating agreement, you don’t have a legal LLC.
-Without an official document delineating your business as an entity separate from yourself, all liability falls onto your shoulders.
+Without an official document delineating your business as an entity separate from yourself, all liability falls on your shoulders.
 That new condo you just bought?
-With an operating agreement, you could find yourself kissing it goodbye.
+Without an operating agreement, you could find yourself kissing it goodbye.

-Once an operating agreement is signed by all parties it is the guiding doc of the company and binds signatories to its terms.
+Once an operating agreement is signed by all parties, it’s the guiding doc of the company and binds signatories to its terms.

-Another reason to have an operating agreement: If you don’t have one, when conflicts arise, the state “default rules” take effect – and state rules are often very unfriendly.
+Another reason to have an operating agreement: If you don’t have one, when conflicts arise, the state “default rules” kick in.

 What types of issues are usually addressed in a Startup Operating Agreement?

-The typical operating agreements outlines understandings and procedures related to finances, business procedures, operating structures and ownership percentages, Ownership percentages, Voting rights, Individual responsibilities, Powers and duties, Profit distribution, Loss distribution, Meeting schedule, Dissolutionshment plans, Buyout stipulations and Buy-sell rules.
+The typical operating agreements outlines understandings and procedures related to finances, business procedures, operating structures and ownership percentages, voting rights, individual responsibilities, powers and duties, profit distribution, loss distribution, meeting schedule, break-up plans, buyout stipulations, and buy-sell rules.

 I don’t need a startup operating agreement.
-Me and my partners are thicker than thieves and can work through anything without an official document?
+We’re thicker than thieves and can work through anything without an official document?

-Do not let yourself fall into the, “but me and my business partners are BFFs” trap.
-So many people do, and so many people get screwed.
-It doesn’t matter if you are starting a business with your grandmother; make sure you have an operating agreement in place.
-It will save you all sorts of headaches in the future.
+Do not let yourself fall into the, “but I’m BFFs with my business partners” trap.
+So many people do, and so many people get toppled.
+It doesn’t matter if you are starting a business with your grandmother, make sure you have an operating agreement.
+It’ll save you massive headaches in the future.

-How long is a typical operating agreement and how much would it cost me to have a lawyer draft one?
+How long is a typical operating agreement and how much would it cost?

 A startup operating agreement can be anywhere between 1 and 1,000 pages.
-The length depends on the size of your business, the plan and your industry.
+The length depends on the size of your business, the plan, and your industry.
 Cost is dependent on the same factors.